There are three major patterns of cognitive decline in Alzheimer's patients.

 This lead me to believe that it wouldn't be long before she was bed ridden.
 Wouldn't be long before I would be making the decision about whether or not I would have to put her in a "home".

 As it turned out, I cured her of the falling by taking her into the gym.
 The stand up sit down exercise did the trick along with the workouts.
-That was seven years ago.
-Dotty has not fallen since, although she did trip two or threes times.
+Dotty did not fall once in seven years.

-It was around the four year mark that I stopped saying, another year or two.
-I finally started saying when asked how long, at least one more day.
+It was around the four year mark of caring for Dotty that I stopped saying -- another year or two.
+Instead I said -- at least one more day.

-That is how Dotty and I roll, one day at a time.
+Dotty and I rolled one day at a time.
 For those of you that know me well, you know there have been many occasions when I said, "this it it".
 Only to be proven wrong by Dotty.

 I understand why Alzheimer's caregivers can be so thoroughly disconcerted day after day.